-Crypto loans – Celsius is providing crypto loans against crypto collateral (with focus on the institutional clients, who’s business is mainly earning profits via shorting underlying assets)
+Crypto loans – Celsius is providing crypto loans against crypto collateral (with a focus on the institutional clients, whose business is mainly earning profits via shorting underlying assets)

-Money Market Fund – Celsius offer’s kind of money market fund functionality, where the crypto depositors will earn interest on their holdings.
-Clients holdings are lent to the institutional investors, which are short selling the assets.
-Celsius earns interest for lending and distributes the interest into the client wallets
+Money Market Fund – Celsius offers money market fund functionality, where the crypto depositors will earn interest in their holdings.
+Clients’ holdings are lent to the institutional investors, which are short selling the assets.
+Celsius earns interest for lending and distributes the interest into the client wallets.

 Fixed Income Fund – Not available per client basis.
-However, Celsius is doing all the investment management behind the scenes (lending to the institutional borrowers, so that these borrowers can short the coins/the market).
+However, Celsius is doing all the investment management behind the scenes (lending to the institutional borrowers to short the coins/the market).
 We can see this in the following way – Celsius manages one fixed income fund herself and distributes the profits pro-rata to the custodial wallets (investors).
-By using this analogy we see that Celsius looks rather like a crypto fixed-income investment fund (unregulated at the moment)
+By using this analogy, we see that Celsius looks rather like a crypto fixed-income investment fund (unregulated at the moment)

 Variable interest rate daily loans – interest rates are fixed every week (based on the shorting demand from the institutional investors – more shorting demand results in the higher interest rate and vice versa).
-Interest payments to the custodial accounts are done beginning every week
+Interest payments to the custodial accounts are made beginning every week.

-A low collateral ratio is important for the borrowers – if the borrower has low collateral ration, then the borrower can borrow more on his given asset basis.
+A low collateral ratio is important for the borrowers – if the borrower has a low collateral ratio, the borrower can borrow more on his given asset basis.
 See more in “Why borrowers need low collateral ratio?“.
 A low collateral ratio makes the crypto loans more attractive for the borrowers.
-As the market is driven by the borrowers, then this is the key feature for the borrowers.
+As the borrowers drive the market, then this is the key feature for the borrowers.
 See more in the “Why is the collateral ratio so high in DeFi?”

 Large choice of collateral – Celsius offer support for 25 different coins

-API – Custodial platforms are not able to provide Credit As A Service API’s – because all assets have to be transferred into their platforms first.
+API – Custodial platforms cannot provide Credit As A Service API’s – because all assets have to be transferred into their platforms first.
 Just imagine a wallet provider, which would integrate Celsius API – the users of this API would have to transfer their assets first to Celsius custodial accounts.
 However, this would defeat the business case of the wallet provider … This is a general handicap of custodial crypto lending business models.

 Regulations – see below